KSEE: KMJ-TV: Early years

 McClatchy Newspapers, owner of The Fresno Bee and KMJ radio (580 AM), sought to enter the world of television as early as May 1948, when it applied for authority to build television stations on channel 7 in Fresno and channel 10 in Sacramento.
 However, before the applications were acted on, the Federal Communications Commission (FCC) instituted a four-year freeze on television station awards.
 Channel 7 was removed from Fresno, and McClatchy modified its application to specify channel 24 in the new ultra high frequency (UHF) band.

 On September 18, 1952, the FCC granted McClatchy a construction permit for Fresno's channel 24, the first such permit awarded in California since the freeze was lifted.
 Work began immediately on building Fresno's first television station.
 In December, the McClatchy Broadcasting Company purchased the former Fresno Ice Arena on Olive Avenue with the intent to convert it to studios (with The Bee's auditorium to be used as an interim facility), while 28 mi east of Fresno on Bear Mountain, the station's transmitter was erected.
-McClatchy also commissioned Walt Disney to design a cartoon bee, "Teevy", to accompany the previous Disney designs of "Scoopy" and "Gaby" for the Bee and the radio stations.
+McClatchy also commissioned Walt Disney to design a cartoon bee mascot for KMJ-TV, "Teevy", to accompany the previous Disney designs of "Scoopy" and "Gaby", which were used as mascots for the Bee and the radio stations, respectively.

 A test pattern was broadcast on May 26, 1953; an inaugural program was presented on May 31 with regular programming beginning the following day, using an interim lower-power transmitter as RCA could not deliver the full-power equipment in time.
 KMJ-TV aired programs from all networks and became a primary NBC affiliate, sharing CBS with KJEO-TV (channel 47) when it went on the air in September 1953 and until KFRE-TV started in 1956.
 In September 1954, KMJ-TV began transmitting NBC programs in color.
 After moving to facilities on N Street in 1956, a new studio facility was built near the Bee complex on the corner of Van Ness Avenue and Calaveras Street in 1959; The Bee's circulation department was also relocated there, across the street, as the newspaper outgrew existing office space.